 Next, we take a closer look at various stone materials and compare their advantages and disadvantages.

 As a manufacturer, it is our duty to bring a material’s weaknesses to your attention, not only its strengths.
+But this will all impact on the cost of granite worktops versus cost of quartz worktops.

 Advantages: Many colours available, decorative patterns, heat-resistant, pattern and shade vary, easy to clean.